-OK, maybe not “cracklins”, those are the marvelous crispy, porky bits you get when you do this.
+OK, maybe not “cracklins”, those are the food-of-the-gods crispy, porky bits you get when you do this.
 Though I suppose my choux puffs would be terrific with some of those, no?
 Choux Kentucky style!
 Actually, what I’m talking about is choux crowned with disks of a cookie-like dough, a hyper-sweet topping known as craquelin in France.

 Though I can’t say for certain, I believe this is a case of West borrowing from East, since the technique is identical to the one that creates the Japanese go-to sweet bread, melon pan.
 It’s well known that Japanese pastry chefs have been besting the French at their own game in recent decades.
 The Japanese cream puff mega-corp Beard Papa has been making a mint off crunchy-crusted choux since 1999.
 Is this a gift Japan gave back to France as a thank you for all that classic technique?
 It very well could be.